- About LogicMonitor

 You will also need outbound TCP port 443 and 80 access.
 Port 80 is only used if one attempts to access LogicMonitor via a non-secure HTTP address.
 This will initially reach port 80 and then be redirected to port 443 for encryption.
 In order to use our remote session functionality, you will also need RDP or SSH on port 443.

 Note: Bootstrap executables for Collector installation are delivered via CDN (AWS CloudFront).
-It is recommended to whitelist the DNS in order to support this process.
-However, if it is required that IP addresses be whitelisted individually, you will need to review and whitelist CloudFront’s IP ranges, as discussed in CloudFront’s
+It is recommended to allow the DNS in order to support this process.
+However, if it is required that IP addresses be added to your allow list individually, you will need to review and add CloudFront’s IP ranges, as discussed in CloudFront’s

 Note: LogicMonitor has four individual proxy endpoints dedicated to routing collected data around disruptions in the public internet to your portal.
 If your Collectors are unable to reach our data centers, collected data will be rerouted through these proxies until it can be delivered to your portal via the normal path.

 The SiteMonitor functionality found on the Websites page is intended to provide you with details about access to your website externally.
 You get a better test if you are not explicitly watching for traffic from a given IP address.
-As such, we do not recommend you whitelist the IP addresses of these locations, and they are likely to change more frequently than our other server addresses.
+As such, we do not recommend you directly add the IP addresses of these locations to your allow list, and they are likely to change more frequently than our other server addresses.
 If you find that you need to restrict pages to SiteMonitor requests, the best options are:

 - Look for the user-agent “LogicMonitor SiteMonitor/1.0”.
 This will be used by all SiteMonitor requests.